-Staff finds that the proposal is consistent with the recommendation of the Urban Design Guidelines that "new telecommunication devices shall be located on existing infrastructure", which is intended to reduce the proliferation of stand-alone telecommunications devices.
-In addition, Staff does not find the proposed antenna to be appreciably more intrusive than the light pole and equipment frame on which it is to be mounted.
-Staff notes that the City's Department of Parks, Recreation and Community Facilities have reviewed and approved the location and design.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval as submitted.
+The Urban Design Committee finds that the proposal is consistent with the recommendation of the Urban Design Guidelines that "new telecommunication devices shall be located on existing infrastructure", which is intended to reduce the proliferation of stand-alone telecommunications devices.
+In addition, the Committee does not find the proposed antenna to be appreciably more intrusive than the light pole and equipment frame on which it is to be mounted.
+The City's Department of Parks, Recreation and Community Facilities have reviewed and approved the location and design.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval as submitted.